Hire a Domestic Helper Sarawak (2026)

 Who Can Hire a Domestic Helper?

-To hire a foreign domestic helper in Sarawak, you must be a Malaysian citizen residing in Sarawak.
-The application must be supported by a valid reason, such as:
+To hire a foreign domestic helper in Sarawak, you must be a Malaysian citizen residing in Sarawak (EP1 holders and S-MM2H visa holders are also eligible).
+A minimum household income is required, and the threshold varies by the helper's nationality — for example, RM7,000/month for an Indonesian helper or RM5,000/month for a Filipino helper.
+You will need to provide payslips and bank statements as proof of income.
+The application must also be supported by a valid reason, such as:

 - Childcare — you have young children who need supervision while you work